Have you heard of Juneteenth?

 Juneteenth for Mazie by Floyd Cooper

 Young Mazie is tired of hearing “no” from her parents.
 As she sits with her father and learns more about Juneteenth, she gains perspective about what freedom means, and why it is so important.
-This gentle story is a great one to read with older or younger children, and it truly shows why recognizing Juneteenth is meaningful for so many families.
+This gentle story is a great one to read with older or younger children, and it shows why recognizing Juneteenth is meaningful for so many families.

 Juneteenth by Vaunda Micheaux Nelson and Drew Nelson

 This early reader paints a picture of what life was like in Texas on that fateful June day in 1865.
 The story is simple enough for beginners to manage, but also presents plenty of great information that will give children a complete picture of the holiday.
-This would an excellent choice for a classroom or homeschool unit!
+This would be an excellent choice for a classroom or homeschool unit!

 Freedom’s Gifts: A Juneteenth Story by Valerie Wesley

 Set in 1943, this book tells the story of two cousins.
 June is a Texan who loves to celebrate Juneteenth every year, but her cousin Lillie from New York City makes fun of the holiday.
-It isn’t until the girls talk with Aunt Marshall, a former slave, that Lillie begins to understand why freedom is so important.
+It isn’t until the girls talk with Aunt Marshall, a former enslaved person, that Lillie begins to understand why freedom is so important.
 This story contrasts slavery with segregation, and shows that even as we celebrate freedom, we still have strides to make toward equality.

 Juneteenth Jamboree by Carole Boston Weatherford

 Cassandra has moved with her parents back to their home state of Texas.
 She’s never heard of Juneteenth before, but as she experiences this celebration of freedom for the first time, she starts to understand why it’s so special.
-I loved the truly festive feel this book has; both the text and Yvonne Buchanan’s illustrations are uplifting and joyful!
+I loved the truly festive feel this book has; both the text and Yvonne Buchanan’s illustrations are uplifting and joyful.

 If you enjoyed these children’s books about Juneteenth, sign up to receive our newsletter: